 As the screen shot shows, a stack size of 0.500″ means the angle is 5.8 degrees.

-Using the right tools, you can either setup parts for machining at specific angles or measure angles on parts with great precision.
+Using these basic sine bar principles, you can either setup parts for machining at specific angles or measure angles on parts with great precision.
 As you can see, it’s not very hard to do, especially if you have a nice calculator like G-Wizard to handle the math.

 While this is all fresh on your mind, go ahead and give it a try.
 Measure some known angles using these techniques and see what you come up with.
 Pretty soon it’ll be second nature!